How Long Is a Life Sentence? State-by-State Guide (2026)

 Juvenile Life Sentences

-The treatment of juvenile offenders sentenced to life has undergone significant reform.
+The treatment of juvenile offenders sentenced to life has undergone significant reform over the past 15 years.

 Key Supreme Court Decisions